unicode-org/cldr/docs/ldml/tr35-general.md

        2. Set singleCaseVariant to be times0(caseVariant)
        3. Set pluralCategory to be times1(pluralCategory)
        4. Set caseVariant to be times1(caseVariant)
+   2. If the singleUnit is a currency_unit
+       1. Set coreUnit to be the formatted currency according to the pluralCategory
+	   2. Set the gender to the default unit gender for the locale
+	   3. Goto step 11
    2. Get the gender of that single_unit
    3. If singleUnit starts with a dimensionality_prefix, such as 'square-'
        1. set dimensionalityPrefixPattern to be getValue(that dimensionality_prefix, locale, length, singlePluralCategory, singleCaseVariant, gender), such as "{0} kwadratowym"